 You press this button on each Bluetooth speaker you wish to add to the Connect+ group.

-The picture above shows the JBL Charge 4 not joined in Connect+, because the Connect+ button is dark.
-But, this button lights when you connect the speaker to a Connect+ group.
+The picture above shows the speaker not joined in Connect+, because the that button is dark.
+But, it lights when you connect the speaker to a Connect+ group.